-At Traffic Culture Exhibition, which is helped annually in fall at stations, Japan Traffic Culture Association also holds “Sakuryokai”, an exhibition to present new works by a representative artist group of Japan.
-Artists, who since 1970s have been in contact with the president, Hisao Taki, participate in this exhibition, and currently about 30 artists in Japanese paintings, Western paintings, and calligraphy present their works.
-There is also an American painter, who has been producing works in the region of Kyoto for many years.
-“Sakuryokai” implies “a society with full energy” as dragons going up the rapids.
-Traffic Culture Exhibition is also an opportunity to be able to see works of leading artists in public spaces like stations.
+At Traffic Culture Exhibition, which is held annually in fall at stations, Japan Traffic Culture Association also holds “SAKURYOKAI, an exhibition to present new works by representative artists of Japan.
+The artists with whom Hisao Taki, Director General of our association has been interacting since 1970s participate in this exhibition.
+Currently, about 30 artists in Japanese paintings, Western paintings, and calligraphy present their works.
+Among the artists, There is an expatriate American who works at Biwako lakeside.
+SAKURYOKAI implies “a society with full energy” as dragons going up the rapid river.
+Traffic Culture Exhibition is also an opportunity to be able to appreciate excellent arts in public space of station.

 In order to make public art widely known, since 2013, we have set up a section for “Promotion of Public Art Special Exhibition” within the Traffic Culture Exhibition.
 The effort of public art to create a pleasant environment by installing art in public spaces such as stations, airports, and libraries is unfortunately still not known enough in Japan.
 At the Traffic Culture Exhibition held every year in October, besides introducing public art installed across the country and artists, we also present picture panels, models, and actual art parts to showcase the process of creating public art, such as stained glass and ceramic relief from Creare Atami Yugawara Aletier (Atami, Shizuoka prefecture), which Japan Traffic Culture Association supports.